Sex robots: perverted or practical in fight against sex trafficking?

 However ethicist and founder of the Campaign Against Sex Robots Kathleen Richardson disagrees that sex robots will curb sex trafficking but says they will be another "option on the menu" alongside human prostitutes.

-She said comparing prostitutes to robots was dehumanizing and the sexual objectification of women through sex dolls was also problematic.
+She said comparing prostitutes to robots was dehumanising and the sexual objectification of women through sex dolls was also problematic.

 "There's something more insidious going on in sex trafficking about how you control and dominate another human being - and the pleasure you derive from rape."

-Richardson said sex dolls and robots could even be dangerous, used as proxies to act out fantasies like rape or paedophilia.
+Richardson said sex dolls and robots could even be dangerous, used as proxies to act out fantasies like rape or pedophilia.

 The Salvation Army in Britain, which supports survivors of sex trafficking, said it opposed the use of sex robots because it rewards people for exerting control over another.